Seifert-Torres Type Formulas for the Alexander Polynomial from Quantum $\mathfrak{sl}_2$: Recovering the Conway Potential Function

-Therefore, this invariant assigns a link which has a disjoint unknot the value zero.
-For the same reason, the endomorphism determined by any {closed} tangle is associated with the zero map. \end{proof} \begin{proof}[Proof of \emph{(\ref{eq:Phi})}] As a $V(t)$ endomorphism, equation $(\Phi)$ determines the map \end{proof} \begin{proof}[Proof of \emph{(\ref{eq:H})}] Cutting either string in the Hopf link produces the 1-tangle seen in (\ref{eq:Phi}).
-Thus, the $V(t_i)$ endomorphism associated to the Hopf link having cut the component is ${(t_i-t_i^{-1})id_{V(t_i)}}$.
-Since a color was chosen, we must divide by ${t_i-t_i^{-1}}$, and so the multi-variable Alexander invariant is 1.
-This proves the theorem. \end{proof}
+\begin{proof}[Proof of \emph{(\ref{eq:H})}] Cutting either string in the Hopf link produces the 1-tangle seen in (\ref{eq:Phi}).
+Thus, the $V(t)$ endomorphism associated to the Hopf link having cut the $i$-colored component is ${(t-t^{-1})id_{V(t)}}$.
+Tracing off this strand and dividing by $\dim{V(t)}({t-t^{-1}})$ yields 1. \end{proof}

+We refer to Lemma 4.1(c) of \cite{Melikhov} to measure changes in the CPF at negative parameters.

+\begin{lem} Let $\mathcal{L}$ be a link with $n\geq 1$ components and linking numbers $l_{jk}$.
+Suppose the number of components colored by $t_i$ is $m_i$.
+Then

+with $p$ equal to the sum over all $l_{jk}$ for which $t_{c_j}=t_i$ and $t_{c_k}\neq t_i$. \end{lem} \begin{proof} Since the Jiang relations completely determine the CPF, if each relation is compatible with the proposed sign factorization, then it is true for the CPF itself.
+It is necessary to consider sign changes on any component and repeated colorings.

+The relations are readily verified, we discuss one case of relation (\ref{eq:III}).
+If $u$ is replaced by $-u$, we normalize the number of $u$ colored components and linkings according to the first diagram in (\ref{eq:III}).
+If $t$ and $s$ are distinct from $u$, the linking between the $u$ stand and the others both change by one in the second diagram.
+In the remaining diagrams, the linking only changes between either $t$ or $s$ and an extra sign comes from the coefficient that depends on $u$.
+Therefore, the relation holds in this case. \end{proof}